Chronic Heart Failure

 Q: What is the difference between acute and chronic heart failure?

 A: Chronic heart failure is generally a condition that develops gradually over time, whereas acute heart failure, in most cases, occurs very suddenly and should be considered a medical emergency requiring immediate intervention.
 The two types of the condition share symptoms, such as shortness of breath, fluid buildup and chest pain, but the pace of their development differs.
-For more information on acute heart failure, see this specialist resource from Ada.

 Q: What is the relationship between sleep apnea and chronic heart failure?